yamcs/yamcs/docs/server-manual/links/yamcs-cascading.rst

 ---------------------

 upstreamName (string)
   **Required.** The name of the upstream Yamcs server.
-The name is used on the local Yamcs for the command history entries and for the sytem (/yamcs) parrameters.
+The name is used on the local Yamcs for the command history entries and for the system (/yamcs) parameters.

 yamcsUrl (string)
   **Required.** The URL to connect to the upstream Yamcs server; The URL has to include http or https.